beam-pyio/dynamodb_pyio/README.md

 The transform also has an option that handles duplicate records.

-- _dedup_pkeys_ - List of keys to be used for de-duplicating items in buffer.
+- _dedup_pkeys_ - List of keys to be used for deduplicating items in buffer.

 #### Sink Connector Example

-The transform can process a large number of records, thanks to the _batch writer_.
+The transform can process many records, thanks to the _batch writer_.

 ```python
 import apache_beam as beam